-Then we will talk about unit trust: listening well, and responding well.
-Record your own notes here:
+Then we will talk about unit trust: listening well and responding well.

-- Our fourth and final pillar is all about communication: strengthening social bonds and avoiding pitfalls that can lead to conflict. - Let's start with understanding Unit Cohesion.
+- Our fourth and final pillar is all about communication: communicating effectively and avoiding pitfalls that can lead to conflict. - Let's start with understanding Unit Cohesion.

 To define cohesion and discuss the characteristics of a cohesive unit.